telerik/ajax-docs/controls/timeline/data-binding/client-side.md

 ## RadClientDataSource

-The **RadClientDataSource** control allows you to connect to a web service and fetch data that you can bind to **RadTimeLine**.
+The **RadClientDataSource** control allows you to connect to a web service and fetch data that you can bind to **RadTimeline**.
 After configuring the client data source, you will need to set the corresponding data fields ( DataTitleField, DataSubtitleField, DataDateField, etc.) and the **ClientDataSourceID** property of the Timeline.
 All fields of the bound data can be also used in the `EventTemplate` of the control.

 >caption Example 2: Binding to a RadClientDataSource